SchulzLab/Aeron/README.md

 ----- | ----- | -----
-graph | - | Relative or absolute path of the input graph generated with the graph building script transcripts | - | Relative or absolute path of the reference transcripts in fasta/q format reads | - | Relative or absolute path of the input long read fasta/q file(s).
-Multiple files can be included by placing each of them in its own line gtffile | - | Relative or absolute path of the gtf file used for building the graph vgpath | - | Relative or absolute path of the vg toolkit binary (https://github.com/vgteam/vg) fusion_max_error_rate | 0.2 | Maximum allowed error rate for a read to support a fusion.
+graph | - | Relative or absolute path of the input graph generated with the graph building script transcripts | - | Relative or absolute path of the reference transcripts in fasta/q format reads | - | Name of the input long read fasta/q file(s).
+Multiple files can be included by placing each of them in its own line. the files should be in the input folder.
+Do not include "input/". gtffile | - | Relative or absolute path of the gtf file used for building the graph vgpath | - | Relative or absolute path of the vg toolkit binary (https://github.com/vgteam/vg) fusion_max_error_rate | 0.2 | Maximum allowed error rate for a read to support a fusion.
 If a read aligns to a predicted fusion transcript with a higher error rate, it is considered to not support the fusion.